Navigation

 Roll each testicle between your thumb and finger and check for any lumps, changes in size or swelling.
 Always contact a GP if you find anything unusual or have pain in either testicle.

-Checking your breasts regularly helps you know what’s normal for you.
+Checking your breasts regularly (monthly), helps you know what’s normal for you.
 Look at each breast and nipple to check for any changes in size or shape.
 This includes whether:

 • your nipple has sunken or become inverted (turns inwards)